Thailand - A country profile

 Economy

-Thailand has a mixed economy with the major economic sectors being agriculture, industry, tourism, service and natural resource.
-Its economy has rebounded from the numerous incidents of political unrest.
-Its GDP in 2017 was 15,450.1 billion baht.12 Its economic growth sectors include tourism, automotive and food manufacturing, which are supported by its well-developed transportation system, infrastructure and communications systems.13
+Thailand has a mixed economy with the major economic sectors being agriculture, manufacturing, tourism, service and natural resource.
+Its GDP in 2019 was 16,879 billion baht.13 Its economic growth sectors include tourism, automotive and food manufacturing, which are supported by its well-developed transportation system, infrastructure and communications systems.14

 Industries

-Thailand’s key business sectors include infrastructure development; consumer goods and services; and manufacturing.
-The government approved a 3.3 trillion baht (US$101 billion) Infrastructure Development Plan (2015–2022) that aims to improve Thailand’s transport links (railways, roads, water transportation, aviation and mass transit projects), both within Thailand and with its neighbours.16
+Thailand’s key business sectors include infrastructure development and manufacturing.17 The government approved a 3.3 trillion baht (US$101 billion) Infrastructure Development Plan (2015–2022) that aims to improve Thailand’s transport links (railways, roads, water transportation, aviation and mass transit projects), both within Thailand and with its neighbours.18

 Tourism

 Thailand is home to Buddhist temples, exotic wildlife and spectacular islands.
-It is also known for its fascinating history, unique culture and delectable local food.19 The tourism industry contributes an estimated nine to 10 percent to the national GDP, though this is less than contributions from the service and manufacturing industries.
-The tourism sector not only depends on foreign visitors but also domestic tourists whose number dwarfs that of foreign tourists.20 In 2017, Thailand had 35,381,210 visitors – a large proportion of whom were on holiday, followed by visits for meetings, incentives, exhibitions, conventions and other purposes.21
+It is also known for its fascinating history, unique culture and delectable local food.
+The tourism industry plays an important role in the Thai economy and contributes an estimated 18.4 percent to the national GDP.
+The tourism sector not only depends on foreign visitors but also domestic tourists whose number dwarfs that of foreign tourists.
+In 2019, Thailand had 39,797,406 visitors.21

 References